 Long Bien market is located next to Long Bien bridge alongside the dyke road, is a fruit and vegetable wholesale market.
 Every night there are hundreds of trucks carrying fruits and vegetables from many provinces to the market.

-Its peak hours is in the early mornings from 2 am to 4 am when stallholders from the local wet markets, restaurants and other businesses visit to stock up fresh produce for the day or the products will be provided to other smaller markets in Hanoi.
+Its peak hours are in the early mornings from 2 am to 4 am when stallholders from the local wet markets, restaurants, and other businesses visit to stock up fresh produce for the day or the products will be provided to other smaller markets in Hanoi.